 What records have to be kept to document training?

-Class A/B training records should be sent to Columbia.
+Class A/B training records should be sent to Columbia and a copy should be kept at the facility.
 Class C training records should be updated by the tank owner and should be kept on file at the facility .